Environmental DNA: Overview

 Environmental DNA or eDNA describes the genetic material present in environmental samples such as sediment, water, and air, including whole cells, extracellular DNA and potentially whole organisms.
 The analysis of eDNA starts with collecting an environmental sample of interest.
 The DNA in the sample is then extracted and purified.
 The purified DNA is then amplified for a specific gene target so it can be sequenced and categorised based on its sequence.
 From this information, detection and classification of species is possible.

 eDNA can come from skin, mucous, saliva, sperm, secretions, eggs, feces, urine, blood, roots, leaves, fruit, pollen, and rotting bodies of larger organisms, while microorganisms may be obtained in their entirety. eDNA production is dependent on biomass, age and feeding activity of the organism as well as physiology, life history, and space use.

-Despite being a relatively new method of surveying, eDNA has already proven to have enormous potential in biological monitoring.
-Conventional methods for surveying richness and abundance are limited by taxonomic identification, may cause disturbance or destruction of habitat, and may rely on methods in which it is difficult to detect small or elusive species, thus making estimates for entire communities impossible. eDNA can complement these methods by targeting different species, sampling greater diversity, and increasing taxonomic resolution.
+eDNA can complement but not replace conventional methods by targeting and sampling different diversity, and potentially increasing taxonomic resolution.
 Additionally, eDNA is capable of detecting rare species, but not of determining population quality information such as sex ratios and body conditions, so it is ideal for supplementing traditional studies.
 Regardless, it has useful applications in detecting the first occurrences of invasive species, the continued presence of native species thought to be extinct or otherwise threatened, and other elusive species occurring in low densities that would be difficult to detect by traditional means.